-In all these years, a wide variety of Smalltalk innovations came from the House Georg Heeg.
-In 1987 was the first Smalltalk-80 version for cheap hardware, the Atari Mega ST, various Unix ports, OS/2 and Mac OS X followed after.
+In all these years, a wide variety of Smalltalk innovations came from the house of Georg Heeg.
+In 1987, there was the first Smalltalk-80 version for cheap hardware, the Atari Mega ST, various Unix ports, OS/2 and Mac OS X followed after.
 Even Smalltalk for mobile systems, concretely for Windows Ce, came from the Smalltalk smiths in middle Europe.
 Many Smalltalk side products were developed, e.g. the integration in .Net.
 The newest development is called ObjectStudio8.
-Developed together with Cincom, the integration between the Smalltalk sytems, VisualWorks and ObjectStudio were shown.
-What seems like a utopia in others is the reality in Smalltalk: All VisualWorks and ObjectStudio applications keep on going unaltered but on a single system.
+Developed together with Cincom, it displays the integration between the Smalltalk sytems, VisualWorks and ObjectStudio.
+What seems like an utopia in other technologies is the reality in Smalltalk: All VisualWorks and ObjectStudio applications keep on going unaltered but in a single system.

 Ever since the beginning, the customer support has been the main focus of the activities.
 Many big and small projects benefit from the support and vitalization by the Georg Heeg team.
 Projects begin with courses that will train the mind of the employees and proceed with a creative and solid project realization.
 Long-lasting projects keep their elegance and up-to-dateness and are still praised by users after many years.
 The newest methodology from the House of Georg Heeg is called xM. xM stands for explorative modelling. xM is implemented when project demands are vague, incomplete or inconsistent.
 With xM, demands will be tested, results assessed and turned into tangible specifications.